US inflation soared 7.9% in past year, a fresh 40-year high

 “Inflation has been a killer,” he said.
 “I feel it every day.”

-A major part of Brewster’s business is shuttling workers from San Francisco to Silicon Valley companies such as Google, Meta (formerly known as Facebook) and Merck.
+A major part of Brewster’s business is shuttling workers from San Francisco to Silicon Valley companies like Google, Meta (formerly known as Facebook) and Merck.
 Gas costs are built into those contracts, and Brewster is now passing on the higher prices.

 Brewster also rents limos to consumers for weddings, wine tours and other functions, and that business has boomed as pandemic restrictions have eased.
 He plans to add a 10% fuel surcharge for consumer rentals and is praying that his customers will pay it.